×

 When we asked people why foreigners move to Ecuador, they responded:

 "I lived in Vilcabamba for two months and very quickly moved over the hill to Malacatos.
 The energy here is much different than Vilca and it's much quieter, safer, much cheaper and I love sitting by the river watching the bamboo grow!
 LOL!
 If I need a dose of excitement or something Americanized Vilcabamba is only 20 minutes away.
 I absolutely LOVE it here and am so grateful that I made the choice to leave the US.
 I went from constantly struggling to survive to living like a millionaire here in Malacatos.
-It's close enough to Vilca, yet far enough to be away to have peace and tranquility! ," said one expat.
+It's close enough to Vilca, yet far enough to be away to have peace and tranquility! ," wrote one expat living in Malacatos.

 View More Answers